egtwobits/mesh_mesh_align_plus/README.md

-# SPRIG Tools (Blender Addon)
+# Mesh Align Plus (Blender Addon)
-The SPRIG Tools addon is designed to help artists construct 3D models from mesh pieces, and to build scenes from objects, by moving parts around with precision (using scene geometry and/or measurements as the basis for transformations).
+The Mesh Align Plus addon is designed to help artists construct 3D models from mesh pieces, and to build scenes from objects, by moving parts around with precision (using scene geometry and/or measurements as the basis for transformations).

 The complete manual/wiki is here currently (visit for more info, including contact information): http://wiki.blender.org/index.php/User:Egtwobits